Ayush-0915/Ayush-0915/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am Ayush Singh , an aspiring researcher and developer with a strong focus on Artificial Intelligence, Machine Learning, and Deep Learning.
+I am Ayush Singh , an aspiring developer with a strong focus on Artificial Intelligence, Machine Learning, and Deep Learning.
 My work is centered on creating practical, impactful solutions by combining research with real-world applications.

 🔹 Experienced in building AI/ML systems